jaredmusil/jaredmusil/content/home/about.md

 # Biography

 Jared Musil is a experienced full stack Software Developer and Systems Administrator with experience in both the public and private sectors, as well firms ranging from startups to Fortune 50 companies.
 Adept at leading technical product teams and cultivating a culture of continuous improvement.
 Experienced in identifying and streamlining legacy processes.
 Technical interests include machine learning, optimization, interactive visualizations, process improvement, history and data journalism.
-Currently pursuing an MBA to strengthen my financial acumen.